Tibetans in India demonstrate against Beijing Olympics

-1 of6 Exile Tibetans hold a banner during a protest against Beijing winter Olympic Games in New Delhi, India, Friday, Feb.
+1 of6 Exile Tibetans burn a Chinese flag during a protest against Beijing Winter Olympic Games in New Delhi, India, Friday, Feb.
 4, 2022.
 Hundreds of Tibetan exiles are marching outside the Chinese Embassy in New Delhi, denouncing the Beijing Winter Olympics and demanding freedom for their region.
 Altaf Qadri/AP Show More Show Less

 2 of6 Exile Tibetans burn a Chinese flag during a protest against Beijing Olympic Games in New Delhi, India, Friday, Feb.
 4, 2022.
 Hundreds of Tibetan exiles are marching outside the Chinese Embassy in New Delhi, denouncing the Beijing Winter Olympics and demanding freedom for their region.
 Altaf Qadri/AP Show More Show Less 3 of6

-4 of6 Exile Tibetans burn a Chinese flag during a protest against Beijing Winter Olympic Games in New Delhi, India, Friday, Feb.
+4 of6 Exile Tibetans hold a banner during a protest against Beijing winter Olympic Games in New Delhi, India, Friday, Feb.
 4, 2022.
 Hundreds of Tibetan exiles are marching outside the Chinese Embassy in New Delhi, denouncing the Beijing Winter Olympics and demanding freedom for their region.
 Altaf Qadri/AP Show More Show Less

 5 of6 Exile Tibetans stomp on a Chinese flag during a protest against Beijing Winter Olympic Games in New Delhi, India, Friday, Feb.
 4, 2022.
 Hundreds of Tibetan exiles are marching outside the Chinese Embassy in New Delhi, denouncing the Beijing Winter Olympics and demanding freedom for their region.
 Altaf Qadri/AP Show More Show Less